PP-Module for LiFi Access Systems

 Tests

-The evaluator will perform the following tests:
+The evaluator shall perform the following tests:

-• Test FTP_ITC.1/8021X:1: The evaluator will ensure that communications using each protocol with each authorized IT entity is tested during the course of the evaluation, setting up the connections as described in the guidance documentation and ensuring that communication is successful.
+• Test FTP_ITC.1/8021X:1: The evaluator shall ensure that communications using each protocol with each authorized IT entity is tested during the course of the evaluation, setting up the connections as described in the guidance documentation and ensuring that communication is successful.

-• Test FTP_ITC.1/8021X:2: For each protocol that the TOE can initiate as defined in the requirement, the evaluator will follow the guidance documentation to ensure that the communication channel can be initiated from the TOE.
+• Test FTP_ITC.1/8021X:2: For each protocol that the TOE can initiate as defined in the requirement, the evaluator shall follow the guidance documentation to ensure that the communication channel can be initiated from the TOE.

 5.3 TOE Security Functional Requirements Rationale